Canarc Resources Corp. TSX-V:CCM - OTC-BB:CRCUF

 Geology and Gold Mineralization

 The mineralized veins are hosted within Paleozoic-aged mafic volcanic rocks and are developed along three principal vein sets adjacent to a major crustal break.
-Gold mineralization is late Cretaceous to Early Tertiary, and is very similar in terms of wallrock alteration, style of mineralization and host rock material to that of well-known Archean lode gold deposits such as Goldcorp’s multi-million ounce Red Lake deposit.
+Gold mineralization is late Cretaceous to Early Tertiary, and is very similar in terms of wallrock alteration, style of mineralization and host rock material to well-known Archean lode gold deposits such as Goldcorp's multi-million ounce Red Lake deposit.

 Gold mineralization occurs along three major vein sets: